RickP/rust_on_stm32f3/README.md

     cargo run

-This code flashes all leds and stops when you turn the board.
+This code flashes all leds and stops when you tilt the board.